Skip to main content

 Marketing Activity Type

-It depends on which message type it is.
+It depends on the message type.
 It can be either:

 • Automation